NationalSecurityAgency/timely/README.md

   :warning: If you are having trouble with the server pom in your IDE, take a look [here] (https://github.com/trustin/os-maven-plugin#issues-with-eclipse-m2e-or-other-ides)

+  :warning: Timely uses the [netty-tcnative] (http://netty.io/wiki/forked-tomcat-native.html) module to provide native access to OpenSSL.
+The correct version of the artifact is downloaded during the build.
+If you are building for a different platform, then you can override the classifier by specifying the `os.detected.classifier` property on the Maven command line.
+See the netty-tcnative wiki for more information.

 ## Deployment

 The Timely server requires a Java 8 runtime.
 Timely utilizes iterators for Apache Accumulo, so your Accumulo instance will need to be run with Java 8 also.